manakah/large-lots/data/pilots_all/DATA_PREP.md

 First, you need a Postgress database with all city parcels, communities, and wards.
 Please see `DATA_PREP.md` at the root of the large-lots repo for information on creating a database with the necessary tables.
 Alternatively, you may create an `lis` database, given the instructions provided in [this repo](https://github.com/datamade/lis).
 Whatever the case, be sure that you assign the name of your database to the `PG_DB` variable in the `pilots_all/Makefile`.

-Then, request a list of all properties sold in previous pilots from the Department of Planning and Development (contact: Jeanne Chandler).
+Then, request a list of all properties sold in previous pilots from the Department of Planning and Development.
 Add that file to `pilots_all/raw/`.

 Finally, run the Makefile: